microsoft/SNR/README.md

 ```
 @article{jin2021style,
-  title={Style Normalization and Restitution for DomainGeneralization and Adaptation},
+  title={Style Normalization and Restitution for Domain Generalization and Adaptation},
   author={Jin, Xin and Lan, Cuiling and Zeng, Wenjun and Chen, Zhibo},
   journal={arXiv preprint arXiv:2101.00588},
   year={2021}